joshuamegnauth54/joshuamegnauth54.github.io/content/data_python/functions.md

 **Functions are reusable blocks of code that may accept zero or more parameters and return `None` or one or more values or objects.** Admittedly, defining functions didn't seem to make them less scary.
 Let's go deeper by looking at a basic, built in Python function to understand function design as well as gain an intuition as to why you'd want to write your own.
 Many of you may find the section below tedious.
 Feel free to skip it.
 I won't be mad...maybe.

-## Bits of terminology
+## Handy terminology

-Here are a few basic terms just to make sure we're on the same page.

-* Using a function is often referred to as **calling a function**
+* Using a function is often referred to as **calling or invoking a function/**
 * Function inputs are also known as **parameters** or **arguments.**
 * Outputs are also called **return values.**
+* **Declarations** or **signatures** are the headers that outline a function.
+A function's name and parameters are part of the declaration.
+* A function's **definition** is the body of code that is executed when invoked.
-* Functions associated with a class, such as [str.format](https://docs.python.org/3/library/stdtypes.html#str.format), are called methods.
+* Functions associated with a class, such as [str.format](https://docs.python.org/3/library/stdtypes.html#str.format), are called **methods**.
+* **Instance methods** are called on a constructed object (an instance). **Class methods** don't require an instance but are associated with the type in some way.

+Parameters and arguments are [technically different terms](https://stackoverflow.com/questions/1788923/parameter-vs-argument), but they're [used interchangeably](https://doc.rust-lang.org/book/ch03-03-how-functions-work.html).
+Parameters are the variables that receive an argument.
+Arguments are the values passed into parameters.

 Imagine we had a function, `mean()`, that takes in a list of floats and outputs a single float.
 We can say that `mean()` has one parameter, a list of floats, and returns a float.
+We can call `mean()` with `[14, 28, 42]`, an argument.

 ## Reusability